Advanced Metering Infrastructure

 - Providing accurate, timely water use data regardless of weather conditions or power outages.

 Additionally, AMI is the foundation for customer engagement software which, in the near future, will provide customers with access to hourly water usage, consumption trends, and other conservation tools to help you manage your water use.

 Project Timeline: OMWD began testing AMI technology in 2013 through its AMI Pilot Project, which included conversion of nearly 8,000 meters from AMR to AMI.
 The AMI Pilot Project system worked well and OMWD’s board has approved the conversion to AMI in additional areas.
 By 2025, OMWD will read all meters in its service area by AMI.
-AMI expansion will take place in multiple phases over the next several years.
-The area currently undergoing expansion is in the central portion of OMWD’s service area.
+AMI expansion is taking place in multiple phases over the next several years.
+The area currently undergoing expansion is in the western portion of OMWD’s service area.
 OMWD will notify all affected customers prior to the beginning of each phase of expansion.

 Contact Information: For more information about AMI water meter reading, please review the Frequently Asked Questions below, or call OMWD Customer Service at 760-753-6466.